-Do you need a ghostwriter for your book?
-Publishers seem to think so. - The Ghost Writing Blog
+Do you need a ghost?
+Publishers seem to think so - The Ghost Writing Blog

 Publishers see thousands of manuscripts cross their desks every week, many claiming to be thedefinitive work on this subject or that.
 The trouble is, with so many definitive works jostling for attention in near identical subject areas, it isn’t easy to stand out as an author.
 The odds are further stacked against success if the writer is not particularly well known, or has no evidence of a track record with previous definitive works.